nuke66/led-chaser/README.md

 # led-chaser
 CircuitPython led chaser for NeoPixels (RGB)

-Developed an AdaFruit 16 x WS2812 5050 NeoPixel Ring using a Adafruit ItsyBitsy M0 Express.
+Developed on AdaFruit 16 x WS2812 5050 NeoPixel Ring using a Adafruit ItsyBitsy M0 Express.
 Generally I haven't have any issues except when trying to run more complex sequences on bright settings - I feel like I'm hitting timing and power issues at the same time.

 Sequences include:
 * fill_range